Ryuuren/mobile-hour/README.md

 # mobile-hour
-MySQL/EJS backend application for a mobile phone ecommerce website, including admin pages for performing CRUD operations on the integrated MySQL data.
+MySQL/EJS backend-only application for a mobile phone ecommerce website, including admin pages for performing CRUD operations on the integrated MySQL data.
+Currently mid-development.